madslug17/AgeofAshes/Session_Notes.md

 The kobold yells, "Pibb!" and gets the attention of the other kobold.

 We leave the green kobold dying and Pibb surrenders.
 Hal negotiates in draconic and Pibb is compliant.
 He tells Hal that he is feeding Bumble the bear.
 This is his home.
 Zarf and he have been there since they were little kobolds.
 They came here and have lived in peace with the Bramblebashers.
 The boggards and the Charau-ka.
-The boggards brought the Grouladons with them from the basement up the stairs that are collapsed.
+The boggards brought the Grauladons with them from the basement up the stairs that are collapsed.
 Pibb does not know what an Elf Gate is.
 The bear is the Bramblebashers pet and Pibb was feeding him.
 Gus recalls the Bramblebashers mentioning Big Bumble the bear.

 Gus uses meat and excellent roleplaying to try and lure Big Bumble out of the room.
 We succeed!
 We search Bumble's room and there isn't really anything of note.
 We set Bumble free into the forest.
 He does the sad look back.
-The koboolds do the same thing as we send them off to the Bramblebashers.
+The kobolds do the same thing as we send them off to the Bramblebashers.

 ### Secret Tunnel